ArabelaTso/Skills-4-SE/README.md

 ⚠️ **Note**: High false positive rate; please carefully verify.
 For example, if the description contains words like "password," it is considered a high-risk skill.
 Decide for yourself whether to use it.

 For more details, please see the [log](./_report/security_scan_raw.log).

+## 🤝 Contributing

+We welcome contributions from both:
+- **Researchers** (new Skills, evaluation methods)
+- **Practitioners** (real-world use cases, pipelines)

+to:
+- **Contribute new skills**
+- **Improving existing skills** (serving as baseline, improving procedures, triggering conditions, scripts, and example codes)
+- **Suggesting new skill packs** (packing existing skills to suit new task scenarios)

+Please read [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

+**Quick Contribution Steps**:
+- Ensure your skill is based on a real use case
+- Check for duplicates in existing skills
+- Follow the skill structure template
+- Test your skill across platforms
+- Submit a pull request with clear documentation

+## 🎯 Vision

+Our long-term vision is to build:
+> **A shared, open Skill layer for LLM-powered Software Engineering systems**

+✅ Unlike prompt collections or ad-hoc demos, each Skill in this repository is:
+- **Task-grounded** (solves a concrete software engineering problem)
+- **Reusable** (clearly specified inputs and outputs)
+- **Composable** (can be chained into larger workflows or pipelines)
+- **Tool- and artifact-aware** (operates on real code, tests, specs, configs, logs)

+🧰 This repo is intended to serve as a **shared skill layer** for:
+- AI assistants (e.g., Claude Skills, agents)
+- Tool-augmented software engineering workflows
+- Research prototypes and empirical studies
+- Industrial automation and developer productivity tools

+🎉 If you are building or studying AI Agent for software engineering, this repo is for you.